-On detection of a compromised node, all trusted nodes need to be rekeyed, and the trusted network is built up as described in Section 7.1.
+On detection of a compromised node, all trusted nodes need to have their symmetric keys known to be shared with the compromised node rekeyed, and the trusted network is built up as described in Section 7.1.

 7.3.
 Security Considerations for P2P uses